CORaisch/Cpp-Notes/README.md

 ### Notes
 - The `extern` keyword tells the compiler that a variable is defined in another source module (outside of the current scope).
   The linker then finds this actual declaration and sets up the `extern` variable to point to the correct location
-- Variables described by `extern` statements will <u>not<\u> have any space allocated for them, as they should be properly defined elsewhere
+- Variables described by `extern` statements will <u>not</u> have any space allocated for them, as they should be properly defined elsewhere
-- If a variable is declared `extern`, and the linker finds <u>no<\u> actual declaration of it, it will throw an `"Unresolved external symbol"` error
+- If a variable is declared `extern`, and the linker finds <u>no</u> actual declaration of it, it will throw an `"Unresolved external symbol"` error
 - `extern` statements are frequently used to allow data to span the scope of multiple files
 - When applied to function declarations, the additional `"C"` or `"C++"` string literal will change name mangling when compiling under the opposite language
 	- That is, `extern "C" int plain_c_func(int param);` allows C++ code to execute a C library function `plain_c_func`